section-engineering-education/engineering-education/content/articles/writing-a-flutter-web-plugin/index.md

 ---

 ### Introduction
 Flutter's `web support` enables a seamless online experience.
-For example, you can create apps for both iOS, Android, and web apps can be converted to run on the web.
+For example, you can create apps for iOS, Android, and web apps that can be converted to run on the web.
 In addition to translating Dart to JavaScript, adding web functionality to Flutter requires creating Flutter's fundamental graphics layer on top of conventional browser APIs.
-I will take you through making the Flutter plugin web-enabled.
+I will walk you through making the Flutter plugin web-enabled.

-When it comes to constructing Flutter plugins, the fundamental distinction between the old and new techniques is that platform-specific implementations are divided into different packages. `Federated plugins` are created in this manner.
+When constructing Flutter plugins, the fundamental distinction between the old and new techniques is that platform-specific implementations are divided into different packages. `Federated plugins` are created in this manner.

-By reorganizing your plugin as a federated plugin, anyone can add support for new platforms without you needing to do so yourself.
-A flutter plugin, on the other hand, contains just Dart code, while a package only contains Native code.
-Plugins can be used by a package if it so chooses.
+By reorganizing your plugin as a federated plugin, anyone can add support for new platforms without needing to do so yourself.
+On the other hand, a flutter plugin contains just Dart code, while a package only contains Native code.
+A package can use plugins if it so chooses.

 ### Platform interfacing
 Platform interfacing is the process of abstracting what plugin package is to be implemented via its platforms.
-Additionally, platform interfacing explains how the plugin package communicates with the platform implementation and its replacement of what the plugin package needs from the platform.
+Additionally, platform interfacing explains how the plugin package communicates with the platform implementation and replaces what the plugin package needs from the platform.

 ### Creating the platform interface package
-The plugin sits in a directory like packages/URL launcher in the flutter/plugins directory on GitHub repository.
+The plugin sits in a directory like packages/URL launcher in the flutter/plugins directory on the GitHub repository.
 First, we will develop the platform interface package and restructure the code to use a federated plugin directory arrangement.

 We are creating a directory that contains the plugin package, the platform interface, and web packages.
 For example, the URL launcher plugin can be moved to a federated sub-folder in the packages/ directory.